The Jester (hacktivist)

-The Jester (also known by the leetspeak handle th3j35t3r) is a self-identified grey hat hacktivist.
+The Jester (also known by the leetspeak handle th3j3st3r) is a self-identified grey hat hacktivist.
 He claims to be responsible for attacks on WikiLeaks and Islamist websites.
 He claims to be acting out of American patriotism.

-Identity and communication
+Identity

-The Jester first appeared on Twitter.
-On June 26, 2010, he established his WordPress blog "Jester's Court".
-The Jester also communicates via his I2P IRC channel #jester.

-The Jester had stated that he was a former soldier and had served in Afghanistan and elsewhere.
+The Jester has stated that he was a former soldier and had served in Afghanistan and elsewhere.
 A former defense operative claimed that The Jester was a former military contractor involved in US Special Operations Command projects.

 Activities

 On January 1, 2010, The Jester began a campaign against Jihadist websites.
 His first target was alemarah.info, which was the Taliban's website at the time.
 The Jester posted several tweets claiming to be responsible for the downtime WikiLeaks was experiencing.

 On November 29, 2010, someone claiming to be The Jester stated that he had been raided by the U.S. and attempted to solicit money for legal fees.
 The Jester purported that the person was an impostor, though writers at InfoSecIsland believe the hoax was created by The Jester himself.

-In February, 2011, The Jester claimed credit for a DoS attack on several sites belonging to the Westboro Baptist Church for celebrating the death of homosexual U.S. servicemen.
+In February 2011, The Jester claimed credit for a DoS attack on several sites belonging to the Westboro Baptist Church for celebrating the death of homosexual U.S. servicemen.

 In June 2011 The Jester vowed to find and expose members of LulzSec.
-He attempted to obtain and publish personally identifiable information of key members within group, whom he described as "childish".
+He attempted to obtain and publish personally identifiable information of key members within the group, whom he described as "childish".
 In March 2011, Barrett Brown said The Jester was trying to identify members of Anonymous with Backtrace Security, a group of former members of Anonymous who disagreed with the current Anonymous.
 On June 24, 2011, he incorrectly claimed to have revealed the identity of LulzSec leader Sabu as an information technology consultant possibly from New York City.
-In July of the same year he falsely accused a Portuguese IT professional of also being Sabu, leaving The Jester's outing claims to be considered suspect.
+In July of the same year, he falsely accused a Portuguese IT professional of also being Sabu, leaving The Jester's outing claims to be considered suspect.
 However, in a post on his blog in November 2011, The Jester retracted his prior identifications for "Sabu", issued an apology and correctly identified "Sabu" as Hector Xavier Monsegur, 28, of New York.
 Sabu's identity was confirmed on March 6, 2012, when Monsegur was arrested by the FBI and it was revealed that he had been acting as an FBI informant in the interim.